ArtemPoliszczuk/NEPWide_AGN/README.md

 * **fuzzy_err** - instance weights based on measurement uncertainties in a particular class (see paper for more details).

 ### Python scripts
-Python scripts which were used to train ML algorithms are available in **codes_for_training** directory.
-*Note:* some feature (or other column) names might slightly differ from names used in published csv files (training samples and AGN catalog).
-*Note:* generalization data set is not published in this repository.
+Python scripts which were used to train ML algorithms are available in **codes_for_training** directory.  <br/>*Note:* some feature (or other column) names might slightly differ from names used in published csv files (training samples and AGN catalog). <br/>*Note:* generalization data set is not published in this repository.

 ### Training results
 The **training_results** directory contains detailed information about training of classifiers.
 Directory tree is structured as follows: